-It is also understood that if, after the signature of the present Convention, it is considered advisable to extend its provisions to any British protectorates other than those mentioned above, or to any British-protected State, or to any territory in respect of which a mandate on behalf of the League of Nations has been accepted by His Britannic Majesty, including the territories in respect of which mandates are being exercised on behalf of His Britannic Majesty by the Government of the Commonwealth of Australia, the Government of the Dominion of New Zealand and the Government of the Union of South Africa, the stipulations of the two preceding Articles shall be deemed to apply to such protectorates or States or mandated territories from the date prescribed in the notes to be exchanged for the purpose of effecting such extension.
+It is also understood that if, after the signature of the present Treaty, it is considered advisably to extend its provisions to any British Protectorates other than those mentioned above, or to ang British-protected State, or to any territory in respect of which a mandate on behalf of the League of Nations has been accepted by His Britannic Majesty other than those mentioned above, includine the territories in respect of which mandates are being exercised on behalf of His Britannic Majesty by the Government of the Commonwealth of Australia, the Government of the Dominion of New Zealand and the Government of the Union of South Africa, the stipulations of the two preceding Articles shall be deemed to apply to such Protectorates or States or mandated territories from the date and in the manner prescribed in the notes to be exchanged for the purpose of effecting such extension.

-It is further understood that the provisions of the present Convention which apply to British subjects shall be deemed also to apply to natives of any British protectorate or protected State or mandated territory to which the stipulations of the two preceding Articles apply or shall hereafter apply.
+It is further understood that the provisions of the present Treaty which apply to British subjects shall be deemed also to apply to natives of any British Protectorates or protected State or mandated territory to which the stipulations of the two preceding Articles apply or shall hereafter apply.

-The present Convention shall come into force ten days after its publication, in conformity with the forms prescribed by the laws of the High Contracting Parties.
+The present Treaty shall come into force ten days after its publication, in conformity with the forms prescribed by the laws of the High Contracting Parties.
 It may be terminated by either of the High Contracting Parties by a notice not exceeding one year and not less than six months.

-It shall be ratified, and the ratifications shall be exchanged at London, as soon as possible.
+It shall be ratified, and the ratifications shall be exchanged at Kaunas (Kovno) as soon as possible.

-In witness whereof the respective Plenipotentiaries have signed the Convention and have affixed thereto their respective seals.
+In witness whereof the respective Plenipotentiaries have signed the Treaty and have affixed thereto their respective seals.

-Done at London, the 18th day of November, in the year 1925.
+Done at Kaunas (Kovno) the 18th day of May in the year 1926.